Germany men's national ice hockey team

 The German men's national ice hockey team is the national ice hockey team of Germany and is controlled by the German Ice Hockey Federation.
 It first participated in serious international competition at the 1911 European Hockey Championship.
 When Germany was split after World War II, a separate East Germany national ice hockey team existed until 1990.
 By 1991, the West and East German teams and players were merged into the United German team.
 The team's head coach is Harold Kreis.

-Germany has won several medals at the World Championships, including three silver medals in 1930, 1953 and 2023, as well as a silver medal at the 2018 Winter Olympics, the team's biggest success in the 21st century.
+Germany has won several medals at the World Championships, including three silver medals in 1930, 1953 and 2023, as well as a silver medal at the 2018 Winter Olympics.

 History

 West Germany

 The West German team's greatest success came in 1976 at the Winter Olympics, when the team went 2–3–0 and won the bronze medal.
 The Swedish and Canadian teams, traditionally two hockey powerhouses, had boycotted the 1976 Games in protest of the amateur rules that allowed Eastern Bloc countries to send their best players while keeping Western nations from doing the same.

 West Germany's wins in the 1976 Games came against the United States (4–1) and Poland (7–4).

 In 1980, the team did not do as well and only won one game in the preliminary round, which kept them from advancing.
 They finished 10th out of 12.

 In 1984, the team was invited to the Canada Cup.
 By 1991, the reunification of East and West Germany meant the inclusion of players from the former East Germany.